 The student Philosophy Club hosts a variety of activities during the year, including talks by professional philosophers, chats over coffee and occasional social events with departmental faculty.
-The co-presidents of the club are Christopher Becker and Jared Sanborn, and the faculty adviser is Dr. Stephen Puryear.
+The president of the club is Christopher Becker, and the faculty adviser is Dr. Stephen Puryear.

 The Department is pleased to host a number of public lectures in philosophy and related fields in two lecture series: the Philosophy Colloquium Series and the Logic and Cognitive Science Lecture Series (formerly the Cognitive Science Lecture Series).
 These are sometimes co-hosted by the Philosophy Club.
 All are welcome.

 Unless otherwise indicated, lectures listed below are in the Philosophy Colloquium Series.

 David Schmidtz (University of Arizona), Phi Beta Kappa Visiting Scholar, will be giving two talks at NC State: